dakuglin/front-end-study-guide/README.md

 * Only code inside that function can access that functions scoped variables
 * Two types of scope in JavaScript, local scope and global scope

+## JavaScript_Algorithms_DataStructures

+JavaScript Algorithms -
+* Functions that transforms certain input data structure into certain output data structure

 Variables -
 * Allow computers to store and manipulate data in a dynamic fashion
 * All 8 data types can be stored in variables
 * Varuables can store different values at different times
+* When JavaScript variables are declared, they have an initial value of undefined

+Number -
+* Number is a data type in JavaScript that represents numeric data

+JavaScript Operators -
+* Assignment operator (=) assigns a value to a variable and allows you to store a value
+* Can initalize a variable to an initial value in the same line as it is declared (var myVar = 0)
+* Addition (+), Subtraction (-), Multiplication (*), Division (/)
+* Easily increment or add one to a variable with ++ operator (i++ equals i = i + 1) and eliminates need for equal sign assignment orperator

 ## Features_of_JavaScript